 The way the car rental industry works, there is often very little penalty for canceling a reservation (there are a few exceptions, though).
 This allows you to save tons of money because it allows you to continue searching for an even better rate after you’ve locked in a price.
 Once you find one, all you have to do is book the new one and cancel the old one.
 It’s as simple as that.

 Right, cause I have all the time in the world to constantly search for a better rate on my car.

-I stumbled across AutoSlash a couple of days ago, while I was digging information on car rentals.
-The website promises to keep tracking your reservation for the best rate until you have to pick up your car.
+I stumbled across AutoSlash a couple of days ago, while digging information on car rentals.
+The website promises to keep tracking car reservations for the best rate until you have to pick up the car.
 Luckily, registering a car rental on AutoSlash seems pretty straightforward.
 For better or for worse, there’s no account sign-up like there is on Yapta.
-All you do is click on the tab to “track a rental,” enter your email address and provide a few details.
+All you do is click on the tab to “track a rental,” enter an email address and provide a few details.
 The pertinent facts would mostly include the car rental company, confirmation number and pick-up date.

 I should note that AutoSlash claims to only get the published rate, which is the rate before any discounts are applied.
 I wasn’t able to verify the actual $140.89 rate because I missed the actual email by about eight hours—dude, sometimes a girl has got to get her beauty sleep—and there is a chance the rate went back up after the email was sent out.
 C’est la vie.

 Now I’m off to register my newest reservation again.